Social media in government is a game changer. After all, not many things have changed the way the public interacts…

 “When we embraced social media, we took more control of the Newark narrative,” Booker said.
 “We increased responsiveness toward residents.
 We drew more of our constituents in to participate in government.”

 Do you see what happened?
-By engaging with his constituents via social media, he was able to improve service delivery and citizen satisfaction.
-Social media gives you the same opportunity.
+By engaging with his constituents on social, he was able to improve service delivery and citizen satisfaction.
+Social media can do the same for you.

-Simple measures can successfully safeguard government organizations against security breaches.
-The use of social media management platforms, for example, are a great way to manage a social strategy across multiple internal teams without the risk associated with disorganized efforts.
+Simple measures can safeguard government organizations against security breaches.
+A social media management platform, for example, is a great tool for managing all your social media accounts and activity across multiple teams or people.

 Remaining compliant with privacy requirements is critical for any government body.
 For large organizations with multiple social media practitioners, establishing best practices for social media use can help ensure the collective compliance of all users.